-Visit of General Ridiger von der Goltz to Rudbārži in February 1919
+General Ridiger von der Goltz's visit to Rudbārži in February 1919

 In February 1919, after a successful anti-German campaign in Finland, German General Ridiger von der Goltz was appointed commander of the German armed formations in Courland and Northern Lithuania, including the Landwehr, which included the 1st Latvian Battalion.
 During his visit to the front in February 1919, he also arrived in Rudbārži.
 Lieutenant Jānis Ķīselis, the battalion's special task officer, described the General's visit in his memoirs.

-When we had a lot of walks in the reconnaissance processions, we often went to take a bath in the manor sauna, and this sport was most respected by the Colonel.
-Kalpaks.
-From the beginning we went with him, later we tried to go to the sauna either before or after him, because the colonel kept tearing the spirit that the other ravens were just trying to get out into the front chamber.
-When Kalpaks had a good time, he threw himself into a deep snowdrift in a full run from the sauna, got out of it, and then went inside the sauna again.
-By nature, our leader was very simple and could not stand any outward appearances.
-There were few punishments, but there was a strict friendly discipline.
-As a curiosity, I remember the following case: the captain of our "jig" Zariņš, had either torn his old trousers or had run them differently and had imagined that the trousers of the billiard table of Rudbārži Castle could also come out of his trousers.
-He had made a very luxurious robe with his own hands and walked with a green bottom like a parrot, but he did not have to wear it for a long time, as he soon got a good rub from the colonel and two hours under his sword (Soda type. ed.).
+When we had gone on a long reconnaissance walk, we often went to bathe in the manor bathhouse, and this sport was most respected by Col. Kalpaks.
+At first we went with him, later we tried to get to the bathhouse either before or after him, because the colonel always brought down such a spirit that the others only crawled and tried to get out into the front room.
+When Kalpaks had thoroughly cooled down, he threw himself from the bathhouse at full speed into a deep snowdrift, thoroughly rolled through it and then went back into the bathhouse.
+By nature, our leader was very simple and could not tolerate any ostentation.
+There were few punishments, but strict friendly discipline reigned.
+As a curiosity, I remember the following case: our "dzhigit" captain Zariņš had either torn off his old trousers, or else had let them go, and had imagined that a pair of decent trousers could be made from the dust of the billiard table in Rudbārži Castle.
+Without thinking much, he had torn off the dust and fashioned a very luxurious suit with his own hands and walked around with a green bottom like a parrot.
+He didn't have to wear it for long, though, because he soon got a good thrashing from the colonel and two hours under the sword (Type of punishment. ed.).

 Related objects